-A foundation's management can prevent financial bottleneck situations due to volatile income (e.g. from donations) by accumulating such reserves for a time period of up to one year.
-Second, a foundation can build a general contingency reserve (§ 62 (1) Nr.
+A foundation can build a general contingency reserve (Section 62 (1) Nr.
 3 AO) not exceeding 1/3 of its annual surplus from asset management (income after deduction of cost of administration for asset management).
 If the maximum amount for the establishment of the free reserve is not exhausted in a given year, this non-allocation may be made up in the following two years.